ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 * Does your code really need to be perfect?
 (Who even gets to decide what perfect means?) _Ok and useful_ is preferable to _almost perfect and not yet published_.
 * Do you need automated testing?
 Often startups can’t afford this level of investment in their code.
 (We’ll talk about the tradeoffs of automated testing in Chapter 5).
 * Can you circumvent your company's usual traditions, process and conventions to demonstrate a groundbreaking new feature quickly?
-(Possibly in a _testbed_ application, which we’ll also see in Chapter 5).
+(Possibly in a _testbed_ application, which we’ll see in Chapter 4).

 >###### Perfection is the enemy of productivity.